The Big C

 An Alabama native and an established breast cancer surgeon, Bland is no stranger to the value of cancer education and awareness, especially among medically underserved and marginalized communities in the South.
 As deputy director of the O’Neal Cancer Center, Bland served alongside LoBuglio and a team of other UAB co-investigators on the O’Neal Cancer Center’s $13.8 million breast cancer Specialized Program of Research Excellence, or SPORE, grant from the NCI in 2000.

-Coupled with UAB’s existing $9 million ovarian cancer SPORE, which was awarded in 1999 and for which Partridge served as principal investigator, the O’Neal Comprehensive Cancer Center at UAB became the only academic institution in the country at the time to hold funded SPOREs in both ovarian cancer and breast cancer.
+Coupled with UAB’s existing $9 million ovarian cancer SPORE, which was awarded in 1999 and for which Partridge served as principal investigator, the UAB O’Neal Comprehensive Cancer Center became the only academic institution in the country at the time to hold funded SPOREs in both ovarian cancer and breast cancer.

 “Both SPOREs would focus on diseases that predominantly affected women and, of equal importance, possessed prevalent incidence within the minority and disparity populations of Alabama,” Bland said.
 “These observations were especially prevalent among Black women within the geographically designated Black Belt region of the United States, which extended from South Carolina through Georgia and Alabama to the Mississippi Delta and Arkansas.”